krahets/hello-algo/en/docs/chapter_data_structure/character_encoding.md

 ## Gbk Character Set

-Later, people found that **EASCII code still cannot meet the character quantity requirements of many languages**.
-For example, there are nearly one hundred thousand Chinese characters, and several thousand are used daily.
-In 1980, the China National Standardization Administration released the <u>GB2312</u> character set, which included 6,763 Chinese characters, basically meeting the needs for computer processing of Chinese characters.
+Later, people found that **EASCII still could not provide enough characters for many languages**.
+For example, there are nearly one hundred thousand Chinese characters, and several thousand are used in everyday life.
+In 1980, the China National Standardization Administration released the <u>GB2312</u> character set, which included 6,763 Chinese characters, basically meeting the needs of computer processing for Chinese.

 However, GB2312 cannot handle some rare characters and traditional Chinese characters.
 The <u>GBK</u> character set is an extension based on GB2312, which includes a total of 21,886 Chinese characters.
 In the GBK encoding scheme, ASCII characters are represented using one byte, and Chinese characters are represented using two bytes.